hnfong/public-crap/bookmarks/computer-related.md

 - TransferWise (or Wise) - fintech easy wire transfer and currency exchange. local bank accounts for receiving moneys.
 - Payoneer - multiple ways to get paid online by international clients. making international payments, receiving funds, managing your digital business, or accessing capital
 - https://www.snigel.com/blog/top-5-adsense-alternatives-that-can-increase-website-revenue/ - Review of Adsense alternatives by an adsense competitor
-- https://dribbble.com - Discover the world’s top designers & creatives Dribbble is the leading destination to find & showcase creative work and home to the world's best design professionals.
 - https://browserflow.app/ Automate your work on any website
 - https://www.pullrequest.com/pricing/ Code Review as a Service
   - HN discussion: https://news.ycombinator.com/item?id=29623505